 Prepping for sex isn’t always easy and carefree.
 Sometimes, you need to shave; sometimes you need to shower.
 Maybe the sheets need a change.
 Maybe you need a change.
 Maybe you’ll feel inspired to pick up some wine, or flowers (or edibles).
 Maybe you’ll get a babysitter.
 Maybe you’ll book a hotel.
 Maybe both plans will go to hell.
 Sometimes, sex can stress us out.
 But the simplest solution is also one of the best: You can breathe your way to better sex.
-A few easy breathing exercises can help us to relax, concentrate, and last longer in bed, all of which contribute to better sex.
+A few easy breathing exercises can help you to relax, concentrate, and last longer in bed, all of which contribute to better sex.

 Stress can kill good sex.
 And one of the best ways to slash it is to pay attention to your breathing, which can improve cognition and circulation, and give us a boost of energy.
 According to Kait Scalisi, a pleasure-based sex educator, being mindful about our breathing is one of the easiest ways to improve the bedroom experience — even if you’re trying to keep the volume down.
 It’s also one of the easiest things to overlook.
 These breathing exercises for better sex. would help you stay relax, concentrate, and last longer in bed.

 “For many people, lower stress is a major part of having more intimate, exciting, and fulfilling sex,” says Scalisi.
 Deep breathing, she explains, is key to staying calm.
 That’s because it’s linked to the parasympathetic nervous system, the reflex responsible for the “rest and digest” response.
 Shallow breathing, on the other hand, is more closely associated with the sympathetic nervous system, the reflex responsible for the “flight or fight” response.
 Of course, different folks enjoy different kinds of sex, but having sex in a relaxed state seems slightly more appealing than getting it on under acute stress.